 Ipswich General Cemetery is a monumental cemetery with historical significance.
 Only existing reservations or in some cases a family grave can be used.
-Columbarium niches are available for memorialisation of cremated remains.
-Ashes can also be inurned into family graves.
+Columbarium niches are not available for memorialisation of cremated remains.
+Ashes can be inurned in family graves.

 It has been said that a Cemetery is the story of a town written in stone.
-In Ipswich Cemetery some headstones record major events such as mine disasters, floods, and war, while others relate the history of their family.
+In Ipswich Cemetery some headstones record major events such as mine disasters, floods, and war, while others relate the history of families.

 Children's graves are often marked by figures of lambs and cherubs.
 Many other symbols will be seen on graves: Celtic crosses, a gateway opening into heaven, clasped hands of a husband and wife or a broken column.